nowotny/ttrss-fix_gawker_embeds/README.md

 There is also a panel in the `Preferences` that allows you to apply the fixes to already downloaded articles.

 ## Changelog
 v.
+1.2
+* Added fix for images not showing up

+v.
 1.1
 * Added Vimeo embed support